Decentralized Adversarial Training over Graphs: Analysis in non-convex environments

 {However, compared to the the traditional non-convex optimization in the clean case \cite{garrigo}, there is an extra error term, i.e., $O(\epsilon^2)$, which affects the final precision in the right-hand side of (\ref{th_noncon_g}).} The additional error term arises from the approximation error of the inner maximization; its presence is common in studies on adversarial learning, for example, \cite{sinha2017certifying, WangM0YZG19}.
 When the maximizer can be found exactly, this term can be eliminated.
 As it is usually intractable to compute the accurate maximizer in the non-convex case, approximation methods are applied.
 Then, the smaller the $\epsilon$ is, the better the exact maximizer can be approximated by the Taylor expansion.

 {Moreover, although both this paper and \cite{sinha2017certifying} study the convergence of the stochastic gradient algorithms in the context of non-convex optimization and adversarial training, and both obtain similar convergence rate of $O(1/(\mu N))$, our results differ as they are derived under different assumptions and conditions.
 Reference \cite{sinha2017certifying} focuses on the convergence of the adversarial extension of the stochastic gradient algorithm in the single-agent setting, and requires the loss function to be strongly-concave with respect to the perturbation variable $\delta$.
 This condition ensures some nice properties of the risk function $J(w)$.
 Basically, the strong-concavity guarantees that the optimal perturbation of \eqref{maximizer_t} is unique and satisfies a Lipschitz condition over any two different model parameters.
 As a result, functions $f_k(w;\boldsymbol{x}_k,\boldsymbol{y}_k)$ and $J(w)$ remain differentiable, and their gradients satisfy the traditional Lipschitz condition.
 This allows the traditional analysis method of the stochastic gradient algorithm, developed for nonconvex optimization and standard (clean) training, to be directly extended to the adversarial setting.
 In contrast, we consider the general nonconvex and nonconcave minimax optimization for adversarial learning in the multi-agent setting.
 Consequently, functions $f_k(w;\boldsymbol{x}_k,\boldsymbol{y}_k)$ and $J(w)$ may not be differentiable.
-The key question we address is: In general nonconvex nonconcave minimax optimization problems for multi-agent adversarial learning, if the inner maximization problem is approximately solved, how can the adversarial extension of decentralized stochastic gradient algorithms converge?
 Thus, we use different conditions, and our analysis follows a different framework from \cite{sinha2017certifying}. }